elenajusto/g071rb_libopencm3_sensor-testing/README.md

 st-info --probe
 ```

+# Objectives
+## Objective Set 0
+- Setup development environment outside of STM32CubeIDE [X]
+- Confirm ability to flash programs to microcontroller (blinky) [X]
+- Test logging ability (USART) [-]
+- Test I2C ability (I2C) [-]

-# Objective Set 1
+## Objective Set 1
-- Interface to the BMI160 via I2C
+- Interface to the BMI160 via I2C [-]
-- Record data from the BMI160
+- Record data from the BMI160 [-]
-- Convert raw data into meaningful quantity
+- Convert raw data into meaningful quantity [-]
-- Log those quantities and raw data
+- Log those quantities and raw data [-]

-# Objective Set 2
+## Objective Set 2
-- Interface with an additional sensor via I2C (I have a knockoff MPU6050)
+- Interface with an additional sensor via I2C (I have a knockoff MPU6050) [-]
-- Record data from the additional sensor simultaenously (or near simultaenously)
+- Record data from the additional sensor simultaenously (or near simultaenously) [-]
-- Convert the raw data from the additional sensor into meaningful qauntity
+- Convert the raw data from the additional sensor into meaningful qauntity [-]
-- Log quantity and raw data
+- Log quantity and raw data [-]

-# Objective Set 3
+## Objective Set 3
-- Use Kalman Filtering to fuse the quantity values from the two sensors to get an accurate reading
+- Use Kalman Filtering to fuse the quantity values from the two sensors to get an accurate reading [-]

+# Branches
-# project/serial-print
+## project/serial-print
 - Figure out how to use the USART peripheral
 - Enable its operation with libopencm3
 - Send test messages back to host from the microcontroller

+## project/app-main
+- Reorganise project directory for further development
+- Serve as main branch for further iterations

+# Notes
-## USART Notes
+## USART
 ### Available USART Peripherals
 * USART1 - Full featured
 * USART2 - Full featured